 The iSchool & ULS Digital Scholarship Observatory aims to define and prioritize a research agenda in digital scholarship, with a focus on the support and service needs of faculty and students, and existing and potential contributions of academic libraries in this area.
 The advocacy mission of the partnership is reflected in the participatory form of research favored by the group, which aims to engage stakeholders in collaborative inquiry with an action agenda leading to practical outcomes.
 Another key goal is to advance the academic library profession by building a practitioner research community and encouraging research collaborations among LIS researchers, students, and practitioners.

-The Spatial Information Research Group at the University of Pittsburgh is dedicated to the understanding and use of spatial information across a wide variety of contexts.
-Spatial information theory forms the underpinnings to developments in geographic information systems, navigation and aspects of scientific visualization.
-Specific research interests of the group include formal approaches to spatial reasoning, empirical studies on human spatial cognition, and the use of spatial metaphors in virtual environments.
-Faculty Contact: Dr. Stephen Hirtle.
+The Spatial Information Research Group at the University of Pittsburgh is dedicated to the study and use of spatial information across a wide variety of contexts.
+Spatial information theory forms the underpinnings to developments in geographic information systems, navigation and information visualization.
+Specific research interests of the group include wayfinding and navigational aids, formal approaches to spatial reasoning, empirical studies on human spatial cognition, and the use of spatial metaphors in non-spatial contexts.